Frequently Asked Questions

-Q: How do I know if I’m addicted?
+How do I know if I’m addicted?

 Although there is no definitive answer to this question, there are some important things to consider:

 - Is it affecting your job (being late, not showing up, using on the job, etc.)

-- Have you tried to quit for any amount of time, but are unable to, are afraid to?
+- Have you tried to quit for any amount of time, but are unable to, or are afraid to?

 If you answered YES to any of these, then you might have a problem with addiction.

-Q: What is Detox?
+What is Detox?

-There are two types of Detox services: In-patient, and Outpatient.
+There are two types of Detox services: Inpatient, and Outpatient.

-Q: How do I know if I need to Detox?
+How do I know if I need to Detox?

-Q: What are the levels of care?
+What are the levels of care?

-The Intensive Outpatient Program (IOP) includes many of the crucial elements of Residential treatment.
+Intensive Outpatient Program (IOP) includes many of the crucial elements of Residential treatment.
 If Detoxification Services are required, it can be done on an Inpatient, or (most likely) Outpatient basis.
 The Intensive Outpatient Program consists of Group therapy three days per week (usually in the evening, allowing the client to continue to work), as well as Individual Therapy once per week.
 Our program lasts 10 weeks, followed by a lower level of Continuing Care afterward.
 One key strength of IOP is that the Client develops strong relationships in accountability with other clients.
-This is a powerful and lasting tool in staying sober, and isn’t available in Residential or Individual Treatment.
+This is a powerful and lasting tool for staying sober and isn’t available in Residential or Individual Treatment.
 Lastly, Family is encouraged to participate in the Client’s recovery, which offers healing for loved ones, as well as the client.

 Individual Counseling involves weekly meetings with a Substance Abuse-trained Therapist.
-Individual Therapy can be instrumental in identifying the nature of addiction, and working to overcome addictive behaviors.
+Individual Therapy can be instrumental in identifying the nature of addiction and working to overcome addictive behaviors.
 However, it falls short in effectiveness for recovery, due to the infrequency of visits, and lack of accountability and structure.

-Q: How do I talk to my loved one about treatment if they don’t want it?
+How do I talk to my loved one about treatment if they don’t want it?

 Addiction affects the whole family.
 Anyone that loves or lives with an alcoholic/addict has been affected, and often times they need to seek recovery themselves.
 At Turning Point, we work with family members of addicts and alcoholics to educate them on addiction, and the roles surrounding this disease.
 We help family members set boundaries, we guide them through the process of building and maintaining a healthy support network.